Wjchou2/Breakout/README.md

 # Breakout Game

+## How to run

-## to run, download the zip file, open in a code editor
+-download the zip file, open in a code editor

-## for windows double click run.bat
+-for windows double click run.bat

-## for max and linux, run chmod +x run.sh and ./run.sh
+-for mac and linux, run chmod +x run.sh and ./run.sh

-Try to survive as long as possibel and destroy all the bricks!
+Try to survive as long as possible and destroy all the bricks!